peterhartree/notes/src/misc/where-am-i.md

 The Agricultural Revolution took place between 5-10,000 BCE, and the major world religions emerged some 60-90 human generations ago.

-About 200 years ago, Darwin realised that [humans are survival machines](richard-dawkins.md) —robot vehicles blindly programmed by the forces of nature to preserve the self-replicating molecules known as genes.
+About 200 years ago, Darwin realised that [humans are survival machines](richard-dawkins.md)—robot vehicles blindly programmed by the forces of nature to preserve the self-replicating molecules known as genes.

 Around the same time, secular ethics began in earnest.
 Nietzsche, as quoted by Parfit: